Zenika/feedzback/docs-source/docs/ci-cd/usage-analytics.md

-gcloud iam service-accounts create analytics-editor  --display-name="Service account to read or write analytics based on the firestore export" gcloud iam service-accounts create analytics-viewer --display-name="Service account dedicated to looker studio to allow it to read"
+gcloud iam service-accounts create analytics-editor  --display-name="Service account to read or write analytics based on the firestore export" gcloud iam service-accounts create analytics-viewer --display-name="Service account dedicated to looker studio to allow it to read only feedzback_usage"

 # Allow analytics-editor to read and write on the firestore_export.
 It can be done in the web console or using the following lines
 bq show --format=prettyjson ${GOOGLE_CLOUD_PROJECT}:firestore_export > /tmp/firestore_export.json